How to comply if you are selling, leasing or subleasing

 Civil penalties of up to $222,000 for a body corporate and $77,700 for an individual may be imposed by a Court for failing to provide a BEEC in accordance with a section 12 obligation.
-Alternatively, the Secretary of the Department of Industry, Science, Energy and Resources may issue an infringement notice with a penalty of up to $22,200 for a body corporate or $7,770 for an individual.
+Alternatively, the Secretary of the Department of Climate Change, Energy, the Environment and Waters may issue an infringement notice with a penalty of up to $22,200 for a body corporate or $7,770 for an individual.

 What do to about unsolicited offers for your building

 The energy efficiency disclosure obligation in section 11 of the Building Energy Efficiency Disclosure Act 2010 potentially applies in relation to four types of conduct.
 These are where the constitutional corporation is:

 - inviting offers to purchase the whole building

 - offering to let or sublet all or part of the building

 - inviting offers to lease or sublease all or part of the building.

 Unless an exception applies or an exemption has been granted the energy efficiency disclosure obligations are triggered as soon as a constitutional corporation that has received an unsolicited offer enters into any kind of negotiation with the person who made the offer about the terms of sale, lease or sublease.
 This is because the constitutional corporation would be regarded as engaged in at least one of the four types of conduct listed above, depending on the particular circumstances.

 Unless you propose to accept the offer unconditionally, you should not enter into negotiations without first registering a valid, current BEEC.
 You may also reject the offer.